KHP-Informatics/NGS_Workshop_Advanced_Bioinformatics/trimming/README.md

 Since the *Trimmomatic* command is complicated and we will be running it a number of times, let's draft the command in a **text editor**, such as vim or nano, etc. When finished, we will copy and paste the command into the terminal.

+####IMPORTANT: the trimmomatic command line below is one of the trickiest ones.
+It has a lot of flags and paths which might vary across systems and tool versions.
+It is likely not to work as it is so please double-check that all paths in it are correct.
+Please pay particular attention to the adaper path as the one in the example below is only correct for version 0.39-1, you might need too modify that to tell the tool where to find the adaprter sequences.

 For our paired-end fastq files, the command is:

 ```